 What India’s Top Three Mutual Funds Bought And Sold In November

-Here’s what India’s top three fund houses bought and sold for the month.
+Here’s what India's top three asset managers bought and sold in November:

 ICICI Prudential Mutual Fund

 India’s largest asset manager neither made any new purchases nor exited any company.
 It has assets worth more than Rs 1.1 lakh crore invested in a portfolio of 625 stocks.
 Its largest exposures is to financials (26.2 percent) followed by materials (10 percent).